zalando/postgres-operator/docs/administrator.md

   kubernetes:
     enable_pod_antiaffinity: true
 ```

+By default the type of pod anti affinity is `requiredDuringSchedulingIgnoredDuringExecution`,
+you can switch to  `preferredDuringSchedulingIgnoredDuringExecution` by setting `pod_antiaffinity_preferred_during_scheduling: true`.

 By default the topology key for the pod anti affinity is set to
 `kubernetes.io/hostname`, you can set another topology key e.g.